pendoagnes222/alx-low_level_programming-2/0x08-recursion/README.md

-A recursive function is a function that call itself
+A recursive function is a function that call itself.